Pinafore/848Q/tfidf/README.md

 What you have to do
 ----

-Coding (15 points in tfidf_guesser.py):
+Coding (in tfidf_guesser.py:

 1. (Optional) Store necessary data in the constructor so you can do classification later.
 1. You will need the pickle files generated from ``buzzer.py``.
 You can generate these files again using the ``qanta.guesstrain.json.gz`` file in the data directory.
 1. Modify the _train_ function so that the class stores what it needs to store to guess at what the answer is.
 1. Modify the _call_ function so that it finds the closest indicies (in terms of *cosine* similarity) to the query.

-Coding (5 points in the logistic_buzzer.py):
+Coding (in logistic_buzzer.py):
 1. Add some features to decide when to trust your answer.

-Analysis (5 points):
+Analysis (10 points):

 1. What answers get confused with each other most easily?
 What kinds of mistakes does this guesser make?
-1. Compute recall as you increase the number of guesses.
+1. Where does your buzzer make mistakes?
+How might you further improve the buzzer?

-Accuracy (10 points): How well you do on the leaderboard.
+Accuracy (20 points): How well you do on the leaderboard: 10 for the buzzer, 10 for the guesser.

 What you don't have to do
 -------